 Regular Fit T-shirt

 As the old saying goes, nothing beats the classics.
 If you’re after a simple, plain and classically fitted T-shirt, then go for a regular fit.
-A regular fitted T-shirt is a great option when it comes to the best-fitted T-shirts as they will be a more versatile and an easier to wear option when it comes to your T-shirt selection.
+A regular fitted T-shirt is a great option when it comes to the best-fitted T-shirts as they will be a more versatile and an easier to wear option.
 The T-shirt itself should skim over your body, giving you room to manoeuvre around.
-The hem should sit no lower than the top of your hips as you’ll be into oversized territory if it sits any lower before you know it.
+The hem should sit no lower than the top of your hips as you’ll be into oversized territory if it sits any lower.

 Best T-shirts for Men